quadvvvv/ModelEarth-feed/README.md

 4.)
 DONE: Pulled image and video links from a Google Sheet by implementing the Content/ContextGoogle.jsx page which pulls from this [Google Sheet](https://docs.google.com/spreadsheets/d/1jQTlXWom-pXvyP9zuTcbdluyvpb43hu2h7anxhF5qlQ/edit?usp=sharing) - By Gary

 5.)
-TO DO: Add columns for Title and Description in the Google Sheet
+TO DO: Display the Title and Text from the Google Sheet over the image in the lower left.
+Expand from small text to large text when rolling over.

 6.)
 TO DO: Use Vite to add [Swiper Element](https://swiperjs.com/element) in the "feed" repo and provide a filmstrip based on the images in incoming feeds.
 Place in a "swiper" folder.
 See [Swiper Element Setup](https://www.freecodecamp.org/news/how-to-set-up-swiper-element-in-a-react-application/) and [Film-strip sample](https://www.sliderrevolution.com/templates/wordpress-media-gallery) - We'll avoid showing multiple heros at the same time